DanEager19/DanEager19/README.md

 My areas of study, whether in classes or on my own, generally revolve around cybersecurity, web applications, and computer networking.

 I generally work with HTML/CSS, TypeScript, C++, and Bash.
-However, I'm comfortable with SQL, MongoDB, JavaScript, PHP, Python, C, and Ruby.
-I'd like to start learning some Rust, Go, and Dart.
+However, I'm comfortable with SQL, MongoDB, JavaScript, PHP, Python, and C. I'd like to start learning some Rust, Go, and Dart.